 Names and Designation of Policy Author(s) Mrs Doyle, Headteacher Is this a Statutory Document?

+No

-No Approved by: FGB Date Approved May 2024 Is this to be published publicly on the school website?
-Review Date September 2025 Target audience Staff, parents, governors Links to other strategies, policies, procedures etc. Behaviour, safeguarding, SEND, Complaints, Supporting Pupils with Medical Conditions, Home-School agreement
+Approved by: FGB

+Date Approved May 2024 Is this to be Yes

+Addition of Appendix Apr 2025 on the school website?

+Review Date September 2026

+Target audience Staff, parents, governors

+Links to other strategies, policies, procedures etc. Behaviour, safeguarding, SEND, Complaints, Supporting Pupils with Medical Conditions, Home-School agreement